lawsaw/10x-words-learning/README.md

 The project is in active MVP development guided by the PRD.
 Upcoming milestones focus on:
 - Implementing the end-to-end CRUD and study flows described in the functional requirements.
 - Integrating Supabase row-level security and cascading deletes across environments.
-- Providing Cypress suites that run against an isolated database.
+- Expanding Playwright test suites following the Page Object Model pattern for comprehensive coverage.
 - Meeting success metrics such as 100% usability for core flows and consistent AI-generated JSON responses.

 ## License